 - Build and maintain information systems.

 - Design information systems to better support business processes and strategies.

 - Develop problem solving skills and analytical skills.

 Fall 2008 Salary Survey, National Association of Colleges and Employers

-Students who plan to take the information architecture track are encouraged to enroll in the BSIT program through the College of Management.
+Students who plan to take the business intelligence, computer forensics, or information architecture track are encouraged to enroll in the BSIT program through the College of Management.